 To ensure that your custom library remains independent of new versions of the software, maintain the blocks in a directory outside the software tree.
-The following procedure illustrates.
+The following procedure illustrates what to do.

-1. Create a directory outside the software tree with the custom libraries.
-For example: C:/Program Files/Synopsys/Synphony_lib/shlsclib.mdl

-2. In the MathWorks release, add this directory to your path:
+- 1. Create a directory outside the software tree with the custom libraries.
+For example: C:/Program Files/Synopsys/Synphony_lib/shls.mdl - 2.
+In the MathWorks release, add this directory to your path:

 '''

 matlabroot/toolbox/local/startup.m:

-addpath(fullfile(shlsroot,'..','Symphony lib')));
+addpath(fullfile(shlsroot,'...','Synphony lib')));

 '''

-3. In the M-generator for a Synphony custom library block, use shlslib to determine the current release of the library:
+3. In the M-generator for a Synphony custom library block, use shislib to determine the current release of the library:

 '''

 syn_lib=shlslib('info');

 ...

-add block([syn lib '/<name of your block>'],...);
+add_block([syn_lib '/<name_of_your_block>'],...);

 '''